andykuszyk/andykuszyk.github.io/2020-02-18-demystifying-i3.md

 In the sections below, I've picked out some of the highlights that I find particularly useful or that took my a while to figure out.

 ### `.config/i3/config`
-This file is bascially the default i3 config file, with the comments removed and a few modifications here and there.
-The most notable is the override for the default fullscreen behaviour, which is a workaround for the fact that this triggers Chrome to open the focussed tab in fullscreen mode:
+This file is basically the default i3 config file, with the comments removed and a few modifications here and there.
+The most notable is the override for the default full-screen behaviour, which is a workaround for the fact that this triggers Chrome to open the focused tab in full-screen mode:

 ```
 bindsym $mod+f split v; focus parent; fullscreen toggle; focus child